THE TALES OF PRINCE TĀJ AL-MULŪK AND HIS FRIEND AZĪZ

 At this point Shahrazād saw the approach of morning and discreetly fell silent.
 [I 709-18]

-As stated in the opening of Burton’s version of his tale, on the forty-fifth night.
+As stated in the opening of Burton’s and Lyons's versions of his tale, on the forty-fifth night.

 In Burton’s version, the first story appears in the “Tale of Taj Al-Muluk and Princess Dunya, and the second as part of the tale within it “of Aziz and Azizah.”

-Again, Mardrus and Mathers have upped his age.
-Burton says “when he reached the eighteenth year of his age”, ie. seventeen.
+Again, Mathers appears to have upped his age.
+Burton says “when he reached the eighteenth year of his age”, ie. seventeen, though Lyons also says "eighteen".